DEAL-US/Silence/README.md

     - `identifier` Column of this table containing the unique identifiers used for login (str, default: `username`)
     - `password` Column of this table containing the hashed passwords (str, default: `password`)
 - `SECRET_KEY` Random string used for signing session tokens and Flask security.
 Generated automatically upon project creation when using `silence new`. **No default is provided** and not setting one will result in an error.
+- `HTTP_CACHE_TIME` Sets the `max-age` value in the `Cache-Control` HTTP header for static files sent by the server.
+In practice, this controls for how long these files are cached by the web browser. (int, default: `0` for development purposes)
 - `MAX_TOKEN_AGE` Time in seconds during which a session token is valid after it has been issued (int, default: `86400`)
 - `CHECK_FOR_UPDATES` Whether to check for new Silence versions when using `silence run` (bool, default: `True`)